jbuc/obsidian-curator/README.md

 ![Curator Logo](assets/icon.png)

 **Curator** is an Obsidian plugin that automatically organizes your vault with powerful, rule-based automation.
-Move, rename, template, and tag your notes based on their properties, tags, and paths.
+Move, rename, template, and tag your notes based on their properties, tags, and content—all without lifting a finger.

 ## ✨ Key Features

 - 🎯 **Rule-Based Automation** - Create sophisticated rules with nested conditions (AND/OR/NOT logic)
 - 📁 **Smart File Organization** - Automatically move notes to the right folders
 - 🏷️ **Dynamic Properties** - Set or update frontmatter based on your rules
-- 📝 **Template Integration** - Apply templates automatically (works with Templater) [FUTURE RELEASE]
+- 📝 **Template Integration** - Apply templates automatically (works with Templater)
 - 🔄 **Batch Renaming** - Add prefixes, suffixes, or completely rename files
 - 🧪 **Dry Run Mode** - Test your rules safely before applying them
 - 📊 **Weighted Prioritization** - Control which rules take precedence
 - 🔍 **Debug Mode** - Verbose logging for troubleshooting
+- 🎨 **Tabbed Settings** - Clean, organized interface

 ## 📦 Installation